jdliechty/jdliechty.github.io/README.md

 ---
 ```

-and edit each respective page:
+and edited for each respective page for menus:

 ```yml
 ---